Plumsail/helpdesk-docs/source/User Guide/All tickets.rst

 All tickets is a module where you can view a list of all tickets and filter them by creation date or by due date.
-Navigate to all tickets using the icon in the navigation panel on the right hand side:
+Navigate to all tickets using the icon in the navigation panel on the right-hand side:

 |tickets_icon|